 Huang Nam Kaew Waterfall was formerly known as the secret waterfall.
 The access track has recently been upgraded and is now much more accessible.
 There is also a small guesthouse run by locals right by the waterfall.

 There is a wide range of resorts and hotels on Koh Kood from rustic fan bungalows to fully equipped luxury resorts.

-Most of the beachfront accommodation falls in the Mid to the Luxury range of hotels.
+Most of the beachfront accommodation falls in the Mid to Luxury range of hotels.
 For proper budget bungalows, you will need to head back off the coast and slightly into the island’s interior.

 located next to the pier of Ao Ta Pao Bay.
-The boutique resort, owned by a local Thai family renowned for the perfect hideaway on Koh Kood, later became a private villa resort with the longest beachfront on Koh Kood with pristine clear water and white sandy beach, yet preserved its natural beauty as decades ago.
+The boutique resort, owned by a local Thai family renowned for the perfect hideaway on Koh Kood, later became a private villa resort with the longest beachfront on Koh Kood with pristine clear water and white sandy beach, yet preserved its natural beauty decades ago.
 Book Now

 Boutique resort located right on the most beautiful coral bay of Koh Kood.

 4 Luxury bungalows settled in a beautiful tropical garden, just a quiet area full of birds and giant multicolored butterflies.
 All bungalows are decorated in different styles like Japan, China, Thailand, and China which makes it a very colorful setting.

 All bungalows are equipped with modern comfort to feel at home, you have a lounge area on the terrace and a private garden.
 Breakfast is included, and the restaurant area will welcome you with its magnificent view over the ocean and garden.
 There, you will have your breakfast prepared.
 It's just a few steps to the ocean from your bungalow, where a beautiful terrace waiting for you.
 In the evening you can order your dinner here or lay back during sunset with a cocktail.
 Book Now